 Ensure that you support your team members, and ensure that they support each other; building trust is crucial at this stage.

 Explain the forming, storming, norming, performing and adjourning model to your team so they know what to expect.

 Use personality tests, such as the ones outlined in the article, to aid the understanding of each others personality and work styles.

 The effectiveness of the team at each stage

 Stage 3: Norming

-The team will begin to resolve their interpersonal differences, appreciate others and form working relationships.
+The team will begin to resolve their interpersonal differences, appreciate others and form working relationships during the norming stage.
 There is a sense of cohesion and unity and this allows for the team to work functionally together towards the end goal.
 At this point, performance increase as the team begins to cooperate and focus on the goals.

 As the leader, you should: